-It is important to remember that a relatively small proportion of the annual inflows of settlers (NB = Niederlassungsbewilligung) is regulated by quotas; temporary residents (until 2005 AE = Aufenthaltserlaubnis, from 2006 AB = Aufenthaltsbewilligung) are able to reside on the basis of regulations of labour market institutions (seasonal or other employment contracts), university or other school access rights or on humanitarian grounds.
-Over the year 2010 a sum total of 22,400 resident permits were issued to newcomers from third countries, somewhat more than in 2009, the year of the economic crisis which slowed down migration.
-The economic upswing of 2010 allowed immigration to rise to the levels of 2006.
-Of all inflows 16,200 or 72 percent were settlers.
-The number of temporary resident permits granted to third country citizens increased also versus 2009 to 6,200 permits, a consequence of the improved economic situation and the rise in labour demand in 2010.
+It is important to remember that already before 2011 a relatively small proportion of the annual inflows of settlers (NB = Niederlassungsbewilligung) was regulated by quotas; with the introduction of the point system (red-white-red-card) the residence permits within a quota declined even more.

+Temporary residents (until 2005 AE = Aufenthaltserlaubnis, from 2006 AB = Aufenthaltsbewilligung) are able to reside on the basis of regulations of labour market institutions (seasonal or other employment contracts), university or other school access rights or on humanitarian grounds.

+Over the year 2011 a sum total of 27,400 residence permits were issued to newcomers from third countries, somewhat more than in 2010, the year of recovery after the economic crisis of 2009, which had slowed down migration.
+The economic upswing of 2011 allowed immigration to rise to unprecedented levels.
+Of all inflows of third country migrants 20,500 or 73 percent were settlers.
+The number of temporary resident permits granted to third country citizens increased also versus 2010 to 7,500 permits, a consequence of the improved economic situation, the rise in labour demand and the legal reforms promoting the inflow and settlement of third country migrants in 2011.

-Of the 16,200 new settlers in 2010, less than one third of the permits (4,400) was issued on the basis of a quota, i.e., either due to high skills (Schlüsselarbeitskraft) or as a family member of a third country citizen, who is a settler in Austria within a quota.
-Thus, 73 percent of the new third country settlers have the right to join their Austrian or EEA-family members or may settle on humanitarian grounds (Table 8 and Table 9).
+Of the 20,500 new settler permits in 2011, about one fifth of the permits (4,400) was issued on the basis of a quota, i.e., as a family member of a third country citizen, who is a settler in Austria within a quota.
+Thus, 78 percent of the new third country settlers are either family members of Austrian or EEA-citizens, or are holders of a red-white-red card, mostly university graduates or settlers on humanitarian grounds (Table 9 and Fehler!
+Verweisquelle konnte nicht gefunden werden.).

 Settler permits can also be acquired by having a temporary permit transformed or the status of a settler visa without access to work transferred into one with access to work.
-In the course of 2010, 2,400 such transformations were taking place; 79% went to persons who were under no quota/cap, namely 1,924.
+In the course of 2011, 5,200 such transformations were taking place; 65% went to persons who were under no quota/cap, namely 3,400.
 The transformations of titles were evenly spread across men and women.
-(Table 9)
+(Fehler!
+Verweisquelle konnte nicht gefunden werden.)

-As to the newly issued temporary resident permits: of the total of 6,200 issued to third country citizens in 2010, the majority are students and their family members, followed by persons working in Austria temporarily (and their family members), and 1 percent could stay on humanitarian grounds and special protection, many of them rejected asylum seekers who cannot be sent back as well as (non-refoulement) 'integrated' asylum seekers.
+As to the newly issued temporary resident permits: of the total of 7,500 issued to third country citizens in 2011, the majority are students and their family members, followed by persons working in Austria temporarily (and their family members), and 1 percent could stay on humanitarian grounds and special protection, many of them rejected asylum seekers who cannot be sent back as well as (non-refoulement) 'integrated' asylum seekers.